MoneySavingExpert.com homepage

 How to earn bill credit or shopping vouchers by using less electricity

-Energy suppliers are relaunching schemes that pay customers to cut their electricity use at peak times, as part of an ongoing 'demand flexibility service' offered by the National Grid Electricity System Operator (ESO), as well offering their own energy-saving schemes.
+Energy suppliers are running schemes that pay customers to cut their electricity use at peak times, either as part of the ongoing 'demand flexibility service' offered by the National Energy System Operator (NESO) or through their own energy-saving schemes.
 This guide explains how these initiatives work, who's eligible and how you can sign up.

-These schemes are mainly part of a wider initiative by the National Grid ESO, the body responsible for transporting electricity around England, Scotland and Wales and keeping homes and businesses powered.
-Called the 'demand flexibility service', it aims to balance supply and demand, reduce the need to fire up fossil-fuel plants and, in the worst case scenario, avoid power cuts.
+Some schemes are part of a wider initiative by the National Energy System Operator (NESO) (formerly National Grid Electricity System Operator (ESO)), the body responsible for transporting electricity around England, Scotland and Wales and keeping homes and businesses powered.
+Called the 'Demand Flexibility Service' (DFS), it aims to balance supply and demand, reduce the need to fire up fossil-fuel plants and, in the worst case scenario, avoid power cuts.

-During specified use-cutting events, the ESO will pay participating suppliers and third-party providers a certain amount for each unit (kilowatt hour) of electricity saved by any of their users signed up to the schemes.
-Suppliers and providers then pass on some or all of this payment to households – we've more details on this in the firm-by-firm tables below.
+During specified energy-cutting events, the NESO will pay participating suppliers and third-party providers a certain amount for each unit (kilowatt hour) of electricity saved by any of their users signed up to the schemes.
+Suppliers and providers then pass on some or all of this payment to households.

-From winter 2023/2024, there a bit changes to scheme, and several suppliers are no longer taking part.
-The scheme will now run all year round (not just in winter), but it's no longer clear how much you can make from these energy-cutting events.
-We'll update this guide as we get more details from each supplier.
+Since winter 2023/2024, there have been changes to the scheme, and several suppliers are no longer taking part.
+The scheme is now run all year round (not just in winter).
+However, it's no longer clear how much you can make from these energy-cutting events, but we've heard the amounts are fairly small.

 Five energy reward scheme need-to-knows